Minee-Liane-Choi/MineeChoiLab/_members/eunjin-yang.md

   github: Minee-Liane-Choi
 ---

+#Personalised diagnosis <br>
-#Personalized diagnosis #Disease in dish #Developmental disorders #Degenerative diseases <br>
+#Disease in dish <br>
+#Developmental disorders <br>
+#Degenerative diseases <br>

-Eunjin majored in psychology from Korea University.
-During that time, she worked as lab assistant in Biopsychology lab, involving in mouse experiment of sleep disorder.
-Also she assisted the research about autism spectrum disorder in Clinical Neurodevelopmental Sciences(CNdS) lab.
-Currently, she interested in personalized diagnosis and treatment system on mental disorder.
+Eunjin majored in psychology at Korea University.
+During that time, she worked as a lab assistant in the Biopsychology lab and was involved in animal experiments of sleep disorder using mice.
+She also assisted the research on autism spectrum disorder at the Clinical Neurodevelopmental Sciences(CNdS) lab.
+Currently, she is interested in personalised diagnosis and treatment for mental disorders.